How It All Started

 ** As a starter book, I found this perfectly adequate.
 I’ve even given this as a gift to a friend who was interested in becoming involved in fitness.
 At this point, however, there are many parts of the book that I disagree with and hesitate to recommend it to those just starting out.

-Stay tuned for part II of this article, which will cover the science behind eating disorders.
+See part II HERE of this article, which will cover the science behind eating disorders.

 Sohee Lee is a National Strength and Conditioning Association (NSCA) certified personal trainer.
 She is currently studying Human Biology at Stanford University and will receive her Bachelor’s degree in June 2012.
 She loves to talk fitness, admires those who can push and pull heavy weights, and loves her protein.
 She is currently trailblazing her way into the fitness industry and will shake the entire world, so look out!